fchavonet/creative_coding-holberton_letter_cascade/README.md

 This project features a captivating letter cascade animation inspired by an Instagram reel.

-The animation showcases the letters of the word ‘HOLBERTON’ falling gracefully to create a visually engaging experience.
+The animation showcases the letters of the word "HOLBERTON" falling gracefully to create a visually engaging experience.
 Built with HTML, CSS, and JavaScript, it demonstrates the potential of web animations while adding a personalized twist to a popular visual effect.

 ## Objectives